The fighter pilot and the figure skater were my parents.

 My dad was a fighter pilot who spent all his spare time trying to get that white scarf exactly right, his cap snugged on at a jaunty angle and the collar of his jacket turned up.
 We almost lost the war because pilots were spending so much time in front of the mirror.

 My mom had been living somewhat independently in Los Angeles from her teens until her early twenties being a ‘mother’s helper’.
 She consistently skipped school to go to the local ice rink.
 In the 1940’s, streetcars were the transit system of choice in LA.
 The subsequent demise of the electric railway system was a huge scandal of that era attributed to GM, but is the subject of another story.

 Mom was riding one of the streetcars one afternoon on her way to the rink, and was clearly not in school, when she ran into my grandfather.
 He looked at her sternly, but since I believe he was somewhere he shouldn’t have been, in the company of a strange woman, my mom escaped censure for that day.

 She never had any formal lessons, but taught herself to skate well enough to get a job with the Sonja Henie and Dorothy Franey Ice Revues, which is a fancy way of saying ‘shows’.

-She had some not-so-flattering stories to tell about Sonja, who is in the picture above; she didn’t tell them to me, so I have to disappoint you fellow scandal hounds.
+She had some not-so-flattering stories to tell about Sonja, but she didn’t tell them to me, so I have to disappoint you fellow scandal hounds.
 I will not be revealing ancient celebrity gossip.

 Regardless of my mother’s academic peccadilloes, and my grandfather’s romantic ones, my mom was hired as a figure skater right out of high school.
 She had gone to Dallas with the ice show, and had been written up as ‘Hot on Cold’ Diana Stinson, the best solo of the evening, with feet of lightning.